 Therefore, the importance of the crystalline mirror symmetry on the WAL effect can be tested, for instance, by proximitizing the sample with an amorphous semiconductor.

 We have confirmed both of these predictions experimentally.
 However, before discussing our experimental findings, we will next calculate the quantum correction to the conductivity coming from the Cooperon propagator.
-By a rigorous treatment we obtain a generalized HLN formula that takes into account the length scale related to the breaking of the mirror symmetry and time-reversal symmetries.
-We show that in the case of perpendicular magnetic field this symmetry-breaking leads to the saturation of the effective dephasing length at low temperature and to the slower decrease of the conductivity as function of the field.
-For the in-plane field we get the opposite trend in the regime where the energy scale related to the field is smaller than the energy scale related to the mirror symmetry breaking.
-Our theoretical results are in excellent agreement with the experimental findings discussed in the following sections.